sergeyrachev/sandstream/README.md

  - Elementary stream consumer API should be designed better, currently use C++ IOStream as output
  - Better unittest compatibility with better source code modularity and granularity

+ ### Tips and trick
+ "version.h" and "birthday.h" provides a generic way to update internal application version and date of build.
+The values are printed then on run as

+    sandstream.exe :: 0.0.0+g0000000 :: 2019-05-22T08:08:39Z

+### How-to build

+    mkdir build && cd build
+    cmake ..
+    cmake --build .